-3.9.
-The overall I&C architecture and each I&C system should have a documented design basis.
+- 3.9.
+The overall I&C architecture and each I&C system should have a documented design basis. - 3.10.

-3.10.
 The overall I&C architecture is the organizational structure of the plant I&C systems.
 The overall I&C architecture of a nuclear power plant includes multiple I&C systems, each playing specific roles.

-3.11.
+- 3.11.
 The design basis identifies functions, conditions and requirements for the overall I&C and each individual I&C system.
-This information is then used to categorize the functions and assign them to systems of the appropriate safety class [17].

-3.12.
-Note that in some instances, I&C system requirements will be identified as the design and design basis for the nuclear power plant are developed.
-Thus, the complete content of the I&C design basis might not be available at the beginning of the project.

-3.13.
-The development of the I&C design basis should be derived from the plant safety design basis documents, and should provide the following information:

-- a.
-The defence-in-depth concepts of the plant; - b.
-The safety functions to be provided (see para.
-3.11); - c.
-The safety categorization, and the functional and performance requirements of the plant functions important to safety; - d.
-The principles concerning priority between automatically and manually initiated actions; and between automatic actions where more than one system can actuate a device or function; - e.
-National requirements for licensing of I&C systems; - f.
-National requirements for safety classification of I&C; - g.
-National requirements with respect to operational requirements; - h.
-The analysis and identification of digital I&C systems critical to safety and security functions at the plant, - i.
-Risk assessments and impact analyses for computer security; - j.
-Information and control needs and allocation; - k.
-The operating philosophy at the plant; - 1.
-Human reliability analysis; - m.
-Roles of operating personnel; - n.
-Staffing levels.
+This information is then used to categorize the functions and assign them to systems of the appropriate safety class [17]. - 3.12.
+In some instances I&C system requirements will be identified as the design and design basis for the nuclear power plant are developed.
+Thus, the complete content of the I&C design basis might not be available at the beginning of the project. - 3.13.
+The development of the I&C design basis should be derived from the plant safety design basis documents, and should provide the following information: - The defence in depth concepts of the plant; - The safety functions to be provided (see para.
+3.11); - The safety categorization, and the functional and performance requirements of the plant functions important to safety; - The principles concerning priority between automatically and manually initiated actions, and between automatic actions where more than one system can actuate a device or function; - National requirements for licensing of I&C systems; - National requirements for safety classification of I&C; - National requirements with respect to operational requirements; - The analysis and identification of digital I&C systems critical to safety and security functions at the plant; - Risk assessments and impact analyses for computer security; - Information and control needs and allocation; - The operating philosophy at the plant; - Human reliability analysis: - Roles of operating personnel; - Staffing levels. - 3.14.
+The design basis for I&C systems should specify the necessary capability, reliability and functionality for the overall I&C and for each individual I&C system, including: - All functional requirements, for example: - The plant operational states in which each I&C system is required; - The various plant configurations for which each I&C system is to be operational;